CliMA/.github/.github/ISSUE_TEMPLATE/sdi.md

 ---
 name: Software Design Issue
-description: This issue details the plan for a new software product in accordance with CliMA's Code Development Best Practices and Policies.
+about: This issue details the plan for a new software product in accordance with CliMA's Code Development Best Practices and Policies.
 title: Enter the Product Title Here
 labels: 'SDI'
 ---